butlersheader.jpg

 KEEPING ALPACAS

-CONTACT
+CONTACT US

 In South America, Alpacas were a cherished treasure of the ancient Incan civilization and played a central role in the Incan culture that was located on the high Andean Plateau and the mountains.
-Alpacas are now being successfully raised and enjoyed in many countries of the World.
+Alpacas are now being successfully raised and enjoyed in many countries around the world.
 There are two types of alpacas - the Huacaya (like woolly teddy bears) and the Suri (with the dreadlock look).

 MotherCrialow.jpg